RenierC/todo-app-challenge/README.md

 **Navigate to the root of the folder**

-1. Install server dependencies
-`npm install`

-2. Install client dependencies
+1. Install client dependencies
 `npm run client-install`

-3. To run both the client and the server simultaneously `npm run dev`
+2. To run both the client and the server simultaneously `npm run dev`

 ---